fivexl/website/content/blog/container-hardening-guide/index.md

     FROM gcr.io/distroless/static:nonroot
     ```

-7.  **Add fake files to trick an intruder and get an alert**.
+8.  **Add fake files to trick an intruder and get an alert**.
 When building, add an ls or wget utility that will run differently from the expected command, for example, exit 1, which means the container falls once the utility is run.
 Besides, add canary.tools or other honeypot tools that create tokens.
 When they are used, you will receive a notification, which is useful for spotting an attack without an intrusion detection system.

-8. **Consider Using Multi-Stage Builds**: Multi-stage builds are an effective way to enhance container security by discarding build history.
-In the first stage, you can use any verified image with specific dependencies to build your binary application.
-For the second stage, opt for a base image that is either a scratch image devoid of additional files or a minimal distroless image.
-This strategy ensures that your final Docker image is free of unnecessary data and potential secrets.
-To execute this, copy only the compiled application and essential runtime files from the first stage into the second stage, effectively leaving out any sensitive information, such as temporary credentials, used in the first stage.
-At the end of the blog post, you can find an example of a multi-stage build for a Python application.

-9. **Try using scratch images as much as possible**.
-Scratch images are essentially empty and contain no operating system or shell.
-This minimizes the avenues an attacker has to run commands, launch utilities like curl or wget, or use package managers.
-The lack of an operating system also leaves the attacker uncertain about the system's specifics, further enhancing your container's security.

 ### Stage 3.
 Run-Time Level

+At runtime, you can configure container orchestrators like AWS ECS or K8S to implement security measures to further harden your container setup.

-1.  **Use read-only systems** where possible to reduce the attacker landscape.
-Provide access for editing to limit the intruder's chances of altering your files or downloading additional tools.
+1.  **Use read-only systems** where possible to limit the intruder's chances of altering your files or downloading additional tools.

-2.  **Use a run-time scanner and intrusion detection system** like AWS GuardDuty to monitor system calls and network traffic so you could be alerted about suspicious activity sooner.
+2.  **Use a run-time scanner and/or intrusion detection system** like AWS GuardDuty for AWS ECS or Falco to monitor system calls and network traffic so you can be alerted about suspicious activity sooner.

-3.  **Drop all Linux capabilities** at the orchestration level.
+3.  **Drop all Linux capabilities** at the orchestration level if you do not need them.

-4.  **Set up CPU / Memory limits** to discover when the workload suddenly increases and prevent DOS/OOM on Node/Java.
+4. **Set up CPU / Memory limits** to discover when resource consumption suddenly increases and prevent Denial of Service(DoS) or Out-of-memory (OOM) on memory-hungry languages such as Java.
 This also saves your budget.

+5.  **Set up a reliable process for accessing your secrets from a container.** If you're deploying an application and you deliver your credentials as environment variables, it's important to know that if your container contains a shell, anyone could potentially run the `env` command and access all your environment variables, including your credentials.
+However, if you're using a scratch container, there is no shell, and reading environment variables becomes increasingly difficult if not impossible.
+Therefore, passing secrets to a scratch container might be a good enough level of security.

-5.  **Set up a reliable process** for accessing your secrets from a container.
-If you deliver credentials as environment variables, they could be read unless you run a root.
-Consider allowing an app to read them directly by letting it know where they are stored.
-However, it may complicate local testing.
-You could also make a fallback: if there are environment variables, read them; if not, source them from a secrets management system like AWS Secrets Manager or HashiCorp Vault.
+If you're using an alpine or distroless image, you might want to consider instrumenting your application to read secrets directly from a secrets management system like AWS Secrets Manager or HashiCorp Vault.
+However, this approach may complicate local testing.
+You could also make a fallback plan: if there are environment variables available, use them; if not, source the secrets from a secrets management system.

 ### Stage 4.
 Long-Term Security Defense Layering

 The following initiatives should be carried out regularly to ensure your container is secured in the long term.

-1.  **Rebuild images regularly**, even if there are no changes to the app, to ensure the latest updates and CVE fixes for tools and app libraries.
+1.  **Rebuild images regularly.** It is advisable to rebuild and redeploy apps regularly, even if there are no changes to the source code, to ensure you have the latest security updates for system packages and app dependencies/libraries.

-2.  **Sign images and do not allow unsigned ones**.
-It complicates downloading some extras from the Docker hub and running them.
-Ensure you are enforcing verified images.
+2.  **Sign images in CI and do not allow running unsigned ones**.
+Enforce the use of verified images to prevent attackers from running arbitrary images on your system.

 3.  **Replicate images to another region** so you have a backup in case of an outage.
 Instead of quickly building an app in another region, it's best to reuse the existing one with different flags.

 4.  **Container registry immutable tags**.

-5.  **Drop canary tokens to containers** to spot intrusion early.
+To prevent sneaky changes to already verified images.

 ### FivexL's base images:
-We have developed a set of base images tailored for Go, Python, and Node 20, designed to enhance security and efficiency.
-These images have been meticulously crafted to meet high standards of security and performance.
-We invite you to take advantage of these resources for your projects.
+We have created some base images specifically optimized for Go, Python, and JavaScript/Node, which are aimed at improving both security and efficiency.
+These images have been designed with great care and attention to detail in order to meet high standards of security and performance.
+We would like to invite you to take advantage of these resources for your projects.
 You can easily access and use these images by visiting our GitHub repository at https://github.com/fivexl/secure-container-image.
-We believe these images will provide a solid foundation for your applications and contribute significantly to your container security strategy.
+We believe that these images will give your applications a stable foundation and make a significant contribution to your container security strategy.
+Please note that the Python and JS images do not currently support static compilation, but we are considering adding them in the future.
+If you encounter any issues or have any suggestions for additional examples, please create an issue on the GitHub repository.

 ### Examples:
 Note: The code examples shown below might be outdated.
 For the latest version, please refer to the following files: